zhangzc11/WWWAnalysisRun2/analysis/README.md

 Then, when runnung the job via ```process.sh``` provide the ```-u``` option.
 If ```-u``` option is not provided, the additional histograms and cuts defined in ```my_user_study.h``` will not run.
 We'll run this for 2016 analysis as an example.
-(NOTE: that I took out ```-s``` options.
-The user defined cuts may interfere with systematic cut settings.
-So it's better to turn it off.)

     time sh ./process.sh -i WWW2016_v1.2.2 -t testuser -u